 Ironic Hell: After he is arrested, El Jefe does time rolling Cuban cigars...in a prison with a "No Smoking" policy.

-Playing with Fire: He can spark up his swords to create fireballs and flaming shockwaves.
+Playing with Fire: He can use friction to spark up his swords and create fireballs and flaming shockwaves.

 Tennis Boss: As long as he's in a fighting stance, you can't get close enough to touch him with your cane (if you do, he'll Neck Lift Sly for an undodgeable 1/3 HP damage).
 You've got to stun him by using the samurai armor's shield to reflect his fireballs back at him before he's open to conventional attack.